shipyardapp/Shipyard-Documentation/docs/blueprint-library/slack/slack-authorization.md

 sidebar_label: Authorization
 description: Instructions on how to authorize Slack to work with Shipyard's low-code Slack templates.
 keywords:
   - slack
   - blueprint
   - template
   - authorization
 ---

-# Slack Authorization
+#  Authorization

 Slack Blueprints rely on users to have the Slack token of a working Slack app that's install to their organization's Workspace with the right permissions.
 The app must be invited to all channels the user wants to send a message to.
 Below are the steps of how to accomplish each of these individually.

 ## Creating a Slack App